Council Meetings

 - have the details of the specific request/matter appear on each page of the petition.

-A petition may be presented to a meeting by a Councillor, the CEO or delegate who will read and state the nature of the petition.
+A petition may be presented to a meeting by a Councillor, the Chief Executive Officer or delegate who will read and state the nature of the petition or a member of the public, as part of a deputation.

 Where a petition is presented to a meeting, no debate on or in relation to the petition shall be allowed, and the only motion which may be moved is that:-